 A General Framework for Circles The type of circle you are facilitating will determine the structure of the circle, however as a guide, most circles can use the general structure below.
-When introducing circles, the various components may be taught separately; this is particularly important when working with younger students.
+When introducing circles, it can be helpful to teach the various components separately; this is particularly important when working with younger students.
 Check In: an initial go-round so that everyone has an opportunity to contribute.
 It might be in the form of a sentence starter such as 'over the weekend I...' or 'my favourite sport is ...'.
-Or you might use a picture card to prompt discussion or sharing.
+Or you might use a picture card as a prompt for students to speak to.
 Mixer: a game that ensures everyone mixes up around the circle and has opportunities to work with many other people. (see mixer section for further details and examples) Central Activity: this is the part of the circle that you will have planned carefully; it reflects the learning intention or teaching moment.
-You might have a curriculum focus, a social emotional learning focus or a relationship management focus. (see types of circles previously listed) Debrief: a sharing/review of what has been learned or discussed.
+You might have a curriculum focus, a social emotional learning focus or a relational/community building focus.
+Activities or tasks that require collaboration are best as circles are designed to help build community and relationships.
+Debrief: a sharing/reflection/review of what has been learned or discussed.
 You may want to debrief as part of the check-out section rather than before the energiser.
-Energiser: a game to increase energy levels of the group. (see energiser section for further details and examples) Check out: similar to the check-in but this closes the circle experience.
+Energiser: a game to increase energy levels of the group, and to promote fun and laughter. (see energiser section for further details and examples) Check out: similar to the check-in but this closes the circle experience.
 A go-round with a sentence starter or an evaluative tool.
 For example, 'one thing I've enjoyed today is ...' or rate the session out of five using your fingers.

-Types of Circles Various forms of circles have a place in our classrooms and schools.
+Types of Circles

+Various forms of circles have a place in our schools.
 When we take part in circles we are involved in a democratic process with a focus on relationships and collective responsibility.
-Participation enhances feelings of respect and belonging and encourages students to own their actions.
+Participation enhances feelings of respect and belonging and encourages participants to own their actions.
 Students feel able to express themselves in a safe environment with the inherent understanding they will be treated fairly.

-The following list outlines some of the types of circles that can be implemented in classrooms: A celebration circle A birthday, special event or achievement.
+The following list outlines some of the types of circles that can be implemented in schools:

+A celebration circle

+A birthday, special event or achievement.